Memorial stone to the Latvian and Estonian soldiers who fell in the Battle of Cēsis near Rauna

 Memorial site

-Located in Priekuli Parish, on the side of the Cēsis-Valmiera highway near the bridge over Rauna.
+Located in Priekuļi parish, on the side of the Cēsis–Valmiera highway, near the bridge over the Rauna River.

-A memorial stone to 110 Estonian and 44 Latvian soldiers killed in battles on the banks of the Rauna and Gauja banks.
+A memorial stone to the 110 Estonian and 44 Latvian soldiers who fell in battle on the banks of the Rauna and Gauja rivers.

 Used sources and references: